eurekasfray/mono/README.md

 The file-organization conventions follows some principles that allow it to be useful.

 <!--
-TODO:
+Note:
-Make each principle in the following format: Principle {n}. {Title}. {Paragraph about with about 160 characters}.
+* Each principle must be written in the following format: Principle {n}. {Title}. {Paragraph about 185-200 characters long}.
 -->

 * **Principle 1** - Originals and derivatives.
 Separate derived files from their originals.
 By keeping the original files in one place we can link derived files back to the originals.
-This applies to linking project files to source files.
+This means we can link source files to project files.

-* **Principle 2** - Organization.
-This describes how files are grouped according to content, usage or value.

-* **Principle 3** - Storage.
+* **Principle 2** - Storage.
 How do you handle the files: What's in a folder?
 What folder names you use?
 How you design the folder hierarchy.

+* **Principle 3** - Organization.
+This describes how files are grouped according to content, usage or value.

 * **Principle 4** - Flexibility.
 Offer enough of a framework for flexibility.